karmakrafts/Introspekt/README.md

 * `TypeInfo` type for fundamental RTTI integrated with **kotlin.reflect** to fix gaps on Kotlin/JS and other platforms
 * Default-parameter inlining for intrinsic types listed above (like `std::source_location` in C++)
 * Compile-time evaluation of location hashes to improve runtime performance for positional memoization
+* Tracing API for automatically injecting trace callbacks into code, including manual spans and events

 ### How to use it